 We can count on this: frequently saying no to God will eventually result in God letting us have our own way.
 Sounds pretty good?
 Don’t bet on it.
 How many children have cheered their independence from mom and dad only to weep in the dark of the night because they discovered having their own way was not always as appealing as it seemed?

-The sixth sign of a hard heart is acknowledging sin, but attempting to make a deal with God.
 Instead of turning from sin, we rationalize it and try to make deals with God, so we can continue sinning and not be plagued by our consciences.
 Think about the college student who is scared he has gotten his date pregnant.
-I can just imagine listening in and hearing him try to make a deal with God: “God, if You will just fix it where she’s not pregnant, I will go to church on Sunday, and I’ll even volunteer to help out in the nursery!
+I can just imagine listening in and hearing him try to make a deal with God: “God, if You’ll just fix it where she’s not pregnant, I’ll go to church on Sunday and I’ll even volunteer to help out in the nursery.
 After all, it takes two to make a baby!”
 Do you think God is impressed one bit with his excuses?
 A woman who plays the same game, blaming her plight on the man she chose to be with, is just as guilty of the attempt to bargain with God.
-While we may attempt to make deals with God, our efforts lead to more problems, and the gap between His truth and our desires get wider and wider as our hearts harden.
+While we may attempt to make deals with God, our efforts lead to more problems, and the gap between God’s truth and our desires get wider and wider as our hearts harden.

 As we grow as Christians, sin should bother us more, not less.
 Yet every day we spend hours being entertained by the very sin Christ died for!
 We rent it at Red Box, view it online, watch it on television, and read it in books.
 “But I never thought if it that way,” you say.
 Over time, we have changed the rules and our hearts have come to accept things we wouldn’t have dreamed of accepting a few years ago.
-Do we remember when bad language really bothered us?
-Perhaps now it hardly affects us.
+Do you remember when bad language really bothered you?
+Perhaps now it hardly affects you.

 We must be sure of two things when we contemplate the problems of a hard heart: (1) the warning signs or red flags God has given us through Scripture, and (2) how to avoid taking the same road Pharaoh did.
 Our response to truth determines whether our hearts will be hardened or remain pliable and ready to have God make them after His own.
-Applying the truth we’ve obtained through study is the key to victory in this (or any) situation!
-Unless we allow God to apply the truth to our lives, we will continue to go our own way.
-And that’s a sure sign of a hard heart.
+Applying the truth we’ve obtained through study is the key to victory in any situation.
+Unless we allow God to apply the truth to our lives, we will continue to go our own way and that’s a sure sign of a hard heart.

 There’s only one absolute answer to the problem of a hard heart.
 Nothing short of honest repentance will bring about the change needed.
 I don’t mean rededicating our lives.
 I’m talking about allowing God to change our hearts to the point where our no becomes a yes to His truth.
 True repentance manifests itself in a changed life.